GianptDev/Settings-Core/README.md

 ![image](https://raw.githubusercontent.com/GianptDev/Settings-Core/main/addons/SettingsCore/icon.png)

-***Setting core*** is a small tool that define a basic system to store settings in the Godot engine projects using a singletone, objects, signals and resources.
+***Setting core*** is a small tool that define a basic system to store settings in the Godot engine projects using a singletone and objects.

 Each setting can have an unique name and is instanced as an object with signals to alert any changed.